nikaskeba/Meetup-Event-Scraper/README.md

 # Meetup Event Scraper
- Save all group events into a csv to import into Google Calendar
+ Scrape meetup events from meetup groups to turn into one calendar.